vfat-io/vfat-docs/automation/compound.md

 Auto-Compound automatically compounds your positions at the optimal frequency.

-This is calculated using a formula that takes in the position size, the APR and the current gas cost.
+This is calculated using a simulation that takes in the position size, the APR and the current gas cost.
+Different frequency numbers are tested (daily, twice  a day, etc.) until the best one is found.
+If the current rewards are higher than required by the frequency calculation, auto-compound is triggered.
+This simulation is done for every position each time the bot runs.

 There is a 1.8% auto-compound fee on rewards, part of which is used to pay for gas costs (no further user input needed).